What Is Dry Eye Disease?

 - Blinking often when focusing on a task for long periods of time (reading, looking at a computer screen)

 - Drinking water throughout the day to keep the body hydrated

 - Wearing sunglasses with side shields to prevent tears from evaporating too quickly

 - Including omega-3 fatty acids and/or fish oil tablets in the diet to increase nutritional support for oil glands

 Get Relief From the Experts at the Dry Eye Institute

 When you experience any symptom of dry eye disease, it’s hard to concentrate on your daily activities.
 Clear vision is something many individuals take for granted.
 It’s crucial to see an eye specialist when you begin to notice issues.

 Since dry eye disease has a variety of symptoms, it’s critical to identify the root cause in order to provide the most effective treatment plan.
-The experts of the Dry Eye Institute possess the knowledge and specialized equipment to perform important testing that can determine each specific dry eye condition.
+The experts at our dry eye treatment center possess the knowledge and specialized equipment to perform important testing that can determine each specific dry eye condition.